-One of the things I love most about the Christmas season is the ability to just live and savour the moment.
+One of the things I love most about the Christmas season is the ability to just live and savor the moment.

 We spend far too much time either worrying about the future or regretting the past.